 - Our children have the best start in life and are ready to succeed. - Our young people are successful learners, confident individuals, effective contributors and responsible citizens. - We have improved the life chances for children, young people and families at risk. - Community safety and public protection. - The reduction of re-offending. - Social inclusion to support desistance from offending.

 These outcomes will be brought to life through an inclusive approach.
-Appendix 1 provides an overview of how our 'Big Actions' align with the national outcomes and public health priorities.
+We will the big actions.
+Appendix 1 provides an overview of how our Big Actions align with the National Outcomes.

 Ministerial Strategic Group Indicators